#1 of 15 Places to Visit in Bikaner

 #2 of 15 Places to Visit in Bikaner

 At a distance of 5 km from Bikaner Fort and 4 km from Bikaner Junction Railway Station, Lalgarh Palace is a royal palace situated in Bikaner.
-It is one of the few palaces commissioned by the British for the Indian kings and also one of the top places to experience Rajasthan Tourism.
+It is one of the few palaces commissioned by the British for the Indian kings and also one of the top Bikaner places to visit.

 Standing amidst the regal grandeur and conveying the glorious tales of royalty, the Lalgarh Palace in Bikaner is one of the most imposing palaces in the history of Rajasthan.
 The palace was built for Maharaja Ganga Singh by the British architect Sir Samuel Swinton Jacob between 1902 and 1926 CE.

-The Lalgarh Palace is a classic example of Indian, European and Mughal architecture.
+The Lalgarh Palace is a classic example of Indian, European, and Mughal architecture.
 The three-storey complex is built with red sandstone extracted from the Thar Desert.
 The royal family of Bikaner still lives in the palace and has one part for themselves.
-The palace has a beautiful portico and features many overhanging balconies and lattice work.
-The intricate framework and network are the main attractions .....
+The palace has a beautiful portico and features many overhanging balconies and latticework. .....

 Heritage | Pilgrimage